pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

 pipeline code.
 You can run your code instantly.
 This method is ideal for users who want to avoid building Docker images.

-While you can mix and match pipeline creation methods in JupyterHub, you might eventually want to pick one method that works for your use case.
+While you can mix and match pipeline creation methods in Pachyderm IDE, you might eventually want to pick one method that works for your use case.
 It is a matter of personal preference which method to use.
-While some users might find it convenient to avoid the Docker build workflow, others might want to enable Docker in JupyterHub or build Docker images from their local machines.
+While some users, those who write code in Python, in particular, might find it convenient to avoid the Docker build workflow, others might want to enable Docker in JupyterHub or build Docker images from their local machines.